zukunft/zukunft.com/docs/code_functions_all.md

     \-- update - section for function update not yet defined that it should be sql write in /sandbox/sandbox.php
     \-- sql_update - section for function sql_update not yet defined that it should be sql write in /sandbox/sandbox.php
     \-- sql_delete - section for function sql_delete not yet defined that it should be sql write in /sandbox/sandbox.php
-    \-- sql_default_script_usage - section for function sql_default_script_usage not yet defined that it should be sql write in /sandbox/sandbox.php
     \-- sql_write_prepared - section for function sql_write_prepared not yet defined that it should be sql write in /sandbox/sandbox.php
     \-- db_fields_all_sandbox - section for function db_fields_all_sandbox not yet defined that it should be sql write fields in /sandbox/sandbox.php
     \-- db_changed_sandbox_list - section for function db_changed_sandbox_list not yet defined that it should be sql write fields in /sandbox/sandbox.php